// inside head tag

 A key next step is integration with RISC0 and SP1, two widely used zkVMs.
 This work will focus on building adapters so that Nethermind’s witness and executor output can connect cleanly with their proving systems.

 While these are important milestones, they are not the end of the roadmap.
-Our long-term goal is to support any zkVM that emerges, across both riscv64 and riscv32, and potentially even custom instruction sets.
+Our long-term goal is to support any zkVM that emerges across riscv64 and other zkVM environments, potentially even custom instruction sets.

 Advantage & Differentiation

 Nethermind’s work brings together proven sync and throughput benchmarks with a clear ZK roadmap.
 These milestones show steady engineering progress, not just isolated experiments.
-We now have witness data, an executor that proves it works in practice, compilation into RISC-V, and planned integration with multiple zkVMs.
+We now have witness data, an executor that proves it works in practice, RISC-V64 compilation, and Zisk integration complete with mainnet blocks running through execution and validation.
 This stack demonstrates that Nethermind is not only solving the hard problems but also turning them into production-ready capabilities.

 Reliability has always been our strongest signal to the market.
 Nethermind is already trusted by major validators and infrastructure providers, with sync speeds and throughput benchmarks that consistently outperform alternatives.
 Our client regularly processes millions of transactions daily across production networks, demonstrating the stability that ZK systems demand.
 ZK readiness builds directly on Nethermind’s existing performance, carrying that reliability forward into proof systems.